remarkablemark/remarkablemark.github.io/_posts/2021/2021-01-10-dependabot-github-npm.md

 build(deps-dev): bump webpack from 4.0.0 to 5.0.0
 ```

-The PR description will contain webpack's release notes and commits.
+The PR description will contain webpack's release notes, changelog, and/or commits.